opnfv/armband/docs/configguide/installerconfig.rst

 Fuel configuration
 ==================
-This section provides guidelines on how to install and configure the Brahmaputra release of OPNFV when using Fuel as a deployment tool including required software and hardware configurations.
+This section provides guidelines on how to install and configure the Colorado release of OPNFV when using Fuel as a deployment tool including required software and hardware configurations.

-For detailed instructions on how to install the Brahmaputra release using Fuel, see *Reference 13* in section *"Fuel associated references"* below.
+For detailed instructions on how to install the Colorado release using Fuel, see *Reference 13* in section *"Fuel associated references"* below.

 Pre-configuration activities